mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

   * An anonymous swap counterparty

 For outputs, we can use the following decision tree:
-* Given a `TxOutSummary`, we have the public key, target key, and masked amount of the TxOut On the hardware device, we have the account view private key of the signer.
+* Given a `TxOutSummary`, we have the public key, target key, and masked amount of the TxOut.
+  On the hardware device, we have the account view private key of the signer.
 We can attempt to view-key match the TxOut, performing key-exchange against the public key, obtaining the `TxOut` shared secret.
 This can be tested against the `MaskedAmount` and yields an unblinded amount if it works.
 This amount is correct -- it is discrete-log hard to find